HallofFamer/KtTalk/README.md

 ## Notes:
 1. Unless an infix method is used, it is necessary to wrap integer values in parentheses when calling extension methods on them.
 For instance, `3.odd()` is an error, but `(3).odd()` works.
 This is not an issue with float/double numbers.
 2. Although this library is fun, I do not recommend using it in serious corporate/enterprise applications.
-It is however, good enough to use in small and hobbyist projects, especially if you enjoy Smalltalk like I do.
+It is however, good enough to use in personal and hobbyist projects, especially if you enjoy Smalltalk like I do.